scp756-221/course-site/docs/a3/page.md

 Create a PDF file and provide the following:

-1. URL of your GitHub repo "Created-in-GitHub"

-2. URL Of your GitHub repo "Created-in-git"

-3. Screen-capture of a terminal session with the git commit that correct the problem.
+1. Screen-capture of a terminal session with the git commit that correct the problem.
 You can use `git log` to retrieve the history.

-4. URL of the line of code with the fix in your Github repo's copy of `c756-exer/s2/standalone/app-a2.py`.
+2. URL of the line of code with the fix in your Github repo's copy of `c756-exer/s2/standalone/app-a3.py`.
 Navigate to your repo inside Github and locate the file/line.
 Click on the line number and select "Copy permalink".
 ![AWS Image](https://github.com/scp756-221/course-site/blob/main/docs/a1/github-permalink.png?raw=true)

-5. What are some potential difficulties or obstacles for building the service on your EC2 instance?
-What potential solutions can you offer for handling these?
+3. What are some risks for using/running a container image based solely on its container registry tag?
+How does this compare with what you did here in this assignment  with a Dockerfile that you build/tag/pushed?

 Submit the file to [Assignment 3](https://coursys.sfu.ca/2022sp-cmpt-756-g1/+a3/) in CourSys.